 Thirdly, any device can only provide stability if it remains properly seated.
-The present invention is inherently stable, and therefore assures that it will stabilize the adjacent vertebrae; rather than, as with the BAGBY device, where the instability of the spine to be treated may instead cause a dislocation of the implant, with further loss of spinal stabil-
+The present invention is inherently stable, and therefore assures that it will stabilize the adjacent vertebrae; rather than, as with the BAGBY device, where the instability of the spine to be treated may instead cause a dislocation of the implant, with further loss of spinal stability.

-7. The Collapse of the Interspace

-While both the present invention and the BAGBY device can be fabricated to withstand the compression forces within the interspace, the interspace may nevertheless collapse under the superincumbent body weight as the implant settles into the vertebral bone.
+7. The collapse of the interspace-While both the present invention and the BAGBY device can be fabricated to withstand the compression forces within the interspace, the interspace may nevertheless collapse under the superincumbent body weight as the implant settles into the vertebral bone.
 This is related to the load per unit area.
 Again the present invention is superior to the BAGBY device in at least four ways.
-First, the present invention offers considerably greater surface area to distribute the the present device is placed bilaterally where the bone tends to be more cortical and much stronger out towards the rim.
-Thirdly, the present invention supports the load achieving an "I" beam effect, whereas the BAGBY implant does not. the bone adjacent to the implant, but also bony erosion that is caused by the motion under pressure of the implant against the bone.
-As discussed in item #6 above, the present invention alone is highly resistant to such motion, again diminishing the likelihood of erosion and interspace collapse.
+First, the present invention offers considerably greater surface area to distribute the load.
+Secondly, while the BAGBY device is placed centrally, the present device is placed bilaterally where the bone tends to be more cortical and much stronger out towards the rim.
+Thirdly, the present invention supports the load achieving an "I" beam effect, whereas the BAGBY implant does not.
+Fourthly, it is not pressure alone that causes the collapse of the bone adjacent to the implant, but also bony erosion that is caused by the motion under pressure of the implant against the 10 bone.
+As discussed in item #6 above, the present invention alone is highly resistant to such motion, again diminishing the likelihood or erosion and interspace collapse.